 \subsection{PPO for Static Obstacle Nudging}

-To achieve static obstacle nudging using waypoint data, lidar scans, and the current state with a bootstrapped model, we have to move away from BC and other IL methods.
-This is because even expert demonstrations fall short for these tasks.
-Instead, we use PPO to train the policy through balancing exploration and exploitation.
+To achieve static obstacle nudging using waypoint data, lidar scans, and the current state with a bootstrapped model, we moved away from BC and other IL methods, because even expert demonstrations fall short for these tasks.
+Instead, we used PPO to train the policy through balancing exploration and exploitation.
 By focusing on policy performance without direct access to the environment, we chose policy optimization methods, specifically PPO, due to its proven performance and mature development.